The Right Stuff

 TRAINERS AT THE CLUB

-We do not let anyone else train at our barn!
+We do not let anyone else train at our facility!
 For any trainer to do so is illegal and solicitation.
 You will not be bothered in our

 Hannahlara Langston